 The LWN Team have access to NALA research on current teaching and learning practice in adult literacy and numeracy.
 Adult Literacy Educators have the opportunity to take part in this research which informs their practice.
 The NALA Research Officer attends LWN Team Training to update the LWN Team on the latest research.
 Research covers the following areas:

-- 3.11.1 Research on numeracy practice;
+- research on numeracy practice;

-- 3.11.2 Research on literacy practice;
+- research on literacy practice;

-- 3.11.3 Research on financial numeracy;
+- research on financial numeracy;

-- 3.11.4 Research on strategies for motivating learners,
+- research on strategies for motivating learners,

-- 3.11.5 Research on CPD; and
+- research on CPD; and

-- 3.11.6 Research on blended learning.
+- research on blended learning4.

-4 Assessment of Learners
+4. Assessment of Learners

-4.5 Assessment of Learners Policy
+4.1 Assessment of Learners Policy